bertlr/vplotter/README.md

 !!!This is a work in progress.
 Do not use the code from this repository!
 I am a beginner programmer, so this might take some time, but this readme will be updated when, and if, I am able to add the functionality to Herberts code!!!

 This version:
+Got command line argument for bldc_dutycycle to work, but are not using the value for anything yet.
+Previous version:
 In Machine.cpp - Moving Z_SERVO from wiringPi pin 1 to pin 2, freeing pin 1 for the bldc motor.
 wiringPi only supports hardware pwm on pin 1.
 No other changes in original code.